hscstudio/dockery/README.md

 5. In folder src add your file of Yii2 application, then rename folder web to html

+### Build Environment

-6. Build Your customize container, by run this command in docker terminal
+1. Build Your customize container, by run this command in docker terminal
 ```
 docker-compose build --no-cache
 ```

-7. Check IP Address of docker
+2. Check IP Address of docker
 ```
 docker-machine ip
 ```

 will show for example 192.168.99.100

+### Run Environment

-8. Run Your container
+1. Run Your container
 ```
 docker-compose up -d
 ```

-9. Open browser, and access Your Yii application http://192.168.99.100:9000
+2. Open browser, and access Your Yii application http://192.168.99.100:9000